 However, the termination of student's placement by a Field Educator is a serious decision.
 If a field educator has a concern regarding a student's performance in field, they are encouraged to speak to them directly.
 They should also call upon the Faculty Liaison for assistance and support in resolving the matter.
-The Faculty Liaisons may recommend that a Focused Learning Agreement (FLA) be put in place.
-The FLA outlines any strengths, and delineates performance expectations.
+The Faculty Liaisons may recommend that a Student Development Plan (SDP) be implemented.
+The SDP outlines any strengths, and delineates performance expectations.
 Helpful strategies to support the learning and professional behavior are also included.